'No Doubt' That Navalny Poisoning Was Russian Operation, Former CIA Russia Chief Says

 Those developments didn't surprise Hall.

 "I'm looking forward — and we're already beginning to see it — some of the creative work that is being done right now inside the Kremlin to offer other explanations with regard to this," he said.
-The Russian protocol for cases like this, Hall added, is to "admit nothing, deny everything, and then make counteraccusations.
+The Russian protocol for such cases, Hall added, is to "admit nothing, deny everything and then make counteraccusations.
 And the counteraccusations can be pretty spectacular."

-The U.S. is urging Russia to cooperate fully with an international investigation into the poisoning, Gilmore said in his statement to the OSCE.
+The U.S. is urging Russia to cooperate fully with an international investigation into the poisoning, Gilmore said in his statement to the Organization for Security and Co-operation in Europe.
 He added, "Those responsible — both those who committed this crime and those who ordered it — must be held accountable."

-The poisoning of Alexei Navalny by a Novichok nerve agent, if verified, would be "reprehensible and wholly contrary to the legal norms," OPCW Director-General Fernando Arias said on Thursday.
+The poisoning of Navalny by a Novichok nerve agent, if verified, would be "reprehensible and wholly contrary to the legal norms," Fernando Arias, director-general of the Organization for the Prohibition of Chemical Weapons, said on Thursday.

 "Under the Chemical Weapons Convention, any poisoning of an individual through the use of a nerve agent is considered a use of chemical weapons," Arias said.
 "Such an allegation is a matter of grave concern."

-The OPCW chief said the organization "continues to monitor the situation and stands ready to engage with and to assist any States Parties that may request its assistance."
+He said his organization "continues to monitor the situation and stands ready to engage with and to assist any States Parties that may request its assistance."

 NPR's Michele Kelemen contributed to this report.